Members of Tour de Fours

 Caroline Miller is currently a senior at Olivet Nazarene University in Bourbonnais, Illinois.
 She is working toward her degree in social work, and plans to apply for her masters in medical social work and mental health at the University of Washington.
 Upon graduation, Caroline desires to work as a psychiatric evaluation panelist at a hospital in Seattle, Washington.
 Caroline has played the viola for fourteen years, and has advanced to state numerous times for both solo and quartet performance.
 She was awarded the Mith Niles scholarship her senior year of high school for her capacity in music service and collaboration, and just recently graduated from the Washington State Suzuki Academy.
 Caroline currently plays for the University music department at Olivet Nazarene University, and organizes various quartet experiences in the surrounding community near her school.
 Tour de Fours is Caroline’s most recent endeavor to conceive a new approach to entertainment through the quartet business in her local community.
 Caroline is proud of the consortium of musicians with whom she has the opportunity to work through the responsibility and musical enrichment that Tour de Fours offers.
 In her spare time, Caroline loves to hammock, longboard, ride horses, or watch movies.

-Shannon graduated from University of Washington in 2015 with a bachelor’s degree in Psychology and a minor in Music, pursuing a career in special education.
-During her time at UW, Shannon was part of Chamber Music Club at UW as a pianist/violinist and club officer, organizing quarterly concerts and collaborating with other classical musicians on campus.
+Shannon graduated from University of Washington in 2015 with a bachelor’s degree in Psychology and a minor in Music, and currently pursuing a Masters in Applied Behavior Analysis at UW as well.
+During her undergraduate years, Shannon was part of Chamber Music Club at UW as a pianist/violinist and club officer, organizing quarterly concerts and collaborating with other classical musicians on campus.
 Shannon was a violinist in the UW Symphony Orchestra, Campus Philharmonia Orchestra, Seattle and Bellevue Youth Symphonies, and Evergreen Philharmonic.
 Shannon also brings customer service experience as an usher, then as an assistant student house manager at Meany Center of the Performing Arts and served patrons who love the arts as much as she does.
 An Issaquah High and Evergreen alum, Shannon is thrilled to be working with a talented group of young musicians in Tour de Fours and giving back to the Issaquah community.
 In her free time, Shannon enjoys baking, classical music, Broadway shows, and Zumba.

 Secretary & Director of Financial Affairs